code2648/da-id-q1-2022-refresh/content/100-introduction/20-aws-account.md

 In case you want to use your own account now or later, and you don't yet have an IAM user with administrator privileges, you need to create one.

-1. If you don't already have an AWS account with Administrator access: [create one now by clicking here](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc)
+1. If you don't already have an AWS account with Administrator access: [create one now by clicking here](https://aws.amazon.com/free)

 ***See below video for AWS account setup***

 ::video{id="WviHsoz8yHk"}

-1. Once you have an AWS account, create a new IAM user for this workshop with administrator access to the AWS account:
+2. Once you have an AWS account, create a new IAM user for this workshop with administrator access to the AWS account:
 [Create a new IAM user to use for the workshop](https://console.aws.amazon.com/iam/home?#/users$new)

-1. Enter the user details: and select Access Type as Programmatic access
+3. Enter the user details: and select Access Type as Programmatic access

 ![IAM](/static/100-introduction/images/iam-1-create-user.png "IAM")

-1. Attach the AdministratorAccess IAM Policy, choose Administrator access or fine-grained access depending upon the Amazon services used for this lab.
-For this lab you can choose Administrator access-->Click Next -->Ignore Tags--> Next Review
+4. Attach the AdministratorAccess IAM Policy, choose Administrator access or fine-grained access depending upon the Amazon services used for this lab.
+For this lab you can choose Administrator access → Click Next → Ignore Tags → Next Review
 ![IAM](/static/100-introduction/images/iam-2-attach-policy.png "IAM")

-1. Click to create the new user:
+5. Click to create the new user:
 ![IAM](/static/100-introduction/images/iam-3-create-user.png "IAM")

-1. Download the csv file for Access and Secret Keys:
+6. Download the csv file for Access and Secret Keys:
 ![IAM](/static/100-introduction/images/iam-4-save-url.png "IAM")

 **To apply Promo codes or AWS Educate credits to your account see the following video**